ruinan/Deliverable-5/README.md

   It can access any cookies, session tokens, or other sensitive information retained by the browser.
 Because user will bypass the access control.
 Depend on these, attacker will take control of data, devices, and steal account information, etc.
 ###5.
 What steps should the development team take to fix this vulnerability?
   The simple way to fix that is to add XSS protect function.
 Developer may conduct a checking inspection that does not allow any JavaScript statements, symbols or HTML tags in the input box.
+###A.	The URL of the website with the described vulnerability.
+  TestURL:http://testaspnet.vulnweb.com/ReadNews.aspx?NewsAd=javascript%3Aalert%28"This is attact"%29%3B&id=0
+###B.	Steps taken to exploit the vulnerability.
+  First, change the original URL: http://testaspnet.vulnweb.com/ReadNews.aspx?NewsAd=ads%2fdef.html&id=0
+To: http://testaspnet.vulnweb.com/ReadNews.aspx?NewsAd=javascript%3Aalert%28"This is attact"%29%3B&id=0
+Second, press Enter;
+###C.	A screenshot (if applicable) of the vulnerability.

 ##Vulnerability 2: SQL Injection
 ###1.
 What part of the InfoSec Triad does this vulnerability attack (confidentiality, integrity, or availability)?